raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 <img src="../img/S4-31.png" width="700">

 The values that were loaded from your `Categorical symbology` are still here.
 You can either delete them all and start from scratch, or edit the existing ones.
 We'll start with Academies.
 Double-click the first value; the epsilon symbol is where you can go to define your expression.
-Here, we want to create a single categories for Academy converter and Academy Sponsor Led:
+Here, we want to create a single category for Academy converter and Academy Sponsor Led:

 <img src="../img/S4-32.png" width="700">